sritchie/sritchie.github.io/_posts/2011-05-31-hadoop-on-pallet.md

                                 :mapred.tasktracker.map.tasks.maximum 15
                                 :mapred.tasktracker.reduce.tasks.maximum 15
                                 :mapred.child.java.opts "-Xms1024m -Xmx1024m"}}))
 {% endhighlight %}

 And that's all there is to it!
-Type that in at the REPL, and let's boot this thing.
+Type that in at the REPL, and let's get this this running.

 ### Booting the Cluster ###